blarter4/HellsCanyonHandyman/README.md

 - `nebulax-os/boot.asm` – assembly source for the boot sector
 - `nebulax-os/Makefile` – build and run commands
  - `starlight.py` – prototype interpreter for the Starlight language
-- `hello.stl` – example Starlight script
+ - `hello.stl` – example Starlight script demonstrating display and `calc` commands

 The boot demo is intentionally small and does not yet implement the full NebulaX kernel concepts, but it demonstrates how the project can start from first principles.